 When will we go back to in-person school?
 When can I see my friends again?
 Will we ever be able to go to the playground/have playdates/birthday parties again?
 Why do I have to stay six feet apart?
 When will I see Grandma and Grandpa?
 Will we have to wear masks for years?
 When will this end?
 Oh, and, one more thing: WHEN will we go back to school?
 And what will it be like?

 Safe to say, you’re being inundated with lots of questions like this.
 And you might not be quite sure how to answer (even for yourself).
 So how do we parent through this kind of fog?

-We spoke to two experts to get their take, and they offered lots of valuable guidance.
+We spoke to two experts to get their valuable guidance.
 And the underlying principle is this: Learning to cope with uncertainty is a life skill — one children need.
 Do not deny them the chance to build this skill.
 Uncertainty will come up again and again in our lives, and we need to learn how to weather it.
 Here are few ways to do so: